wamp-proto/wamp-proto/rfc/text/basic/bp_intro_protocol_overview.md

 The routed RPC messaging pattern also defines three roles: _Callers_ and _Callees_, which communicate via a _Dealer_.

-WAMP Connections are established by _Clients_ to a _Router_.
-Connections can use any transport that is message-based, ordered, reliable and bi-directional, with WebSocket as the default transport.

-A Router is a component which implements one or both of the Broker and Dealer roles.
-A Client is a component which implements any or all of the Subscriber, Publisher, Caller, or Callee roles.
+A _Router_ is a component which implements one or both of the Broker and Dealer roles.
+A _Client_ is a component which implements any or all of the Subscriber, Publisher, Caller, or Callee roles.

 WAMP _Connections_ are established by Clients to a Router.
-Connections can use any transport which is message-oriented, ordered, reliable and bi-directional, with WebSocket as the default transport.
+Connections can use any _transport_ that is message-based, ordered, reliable and bi-directional, with WebSocket as the default transport.

 WAMP _Sessions_ are established over a WAMP Connection.
 A WAMP Session is joined to a _Realm_ on a Router.
 Routing occurs only between WAMP Sessions that have joined the same Realm.